Allar/ue5-style-guide/README.md

 <a name="1.1"></a>
 ### 1.1 Base Asset Name - `Prefix_BaseAssetName_Variant_Suffix` ![#](https://img.shields.io/badge/lint-partial_support-yellow.svg)

 All assets should have a _Base Asset Name_.
 A Base Asset Name represents a logical grouping of related assets.
-Any asset that is part of this logical group should follow the the standard of  `Prefix_BaseAssetName_Variant_Suffix`.
+Any asset that is part of this logical group should follow the standard of  `Prefix_BaseAssetName_Variant_Suffix`.

 Keeping the pattern `Prefix_BaseAssetName_Variant_Suffix` and in mind and using common sense is generally enough to warrant good asset names.
 Here are some detailed rules regarding each element.

 `Prefix` and `Suffix` are to be determined by the asset type through the following [Asset Name Modifier](#asset-name-modifiers) tables.

-`BaseAssetName` should be determined by short and easily recognizable name related to the context of this group of assets.
+`BaseAssetName` should be determined by a short and easily recognizable name related to the context of this group of assets.
 For example, if you had a character named Bob, all of Bob's assets would have the `BaseAssetName` of `Bob`.

 For unique and specific variations of assets, `Variant` is either a short and easily recognizable name that represents logical grouping of assets that are a subset of an asset's base name.
 For example, if Bob had multiple skins these skins should still use `Bob` as the `BaseAssetName` but include a recognizable `Variant`.
 An 'Evil' skin would be referred to as `Bob_Evil` and a 'Retro' skin would be referred to as `Bob_Retro`.